Plum Noir Jam

 pint, 1/2 pint, or smaller mason jars

-3. as the plums are softening in the pot prepare the spices. break open the cardamom pods and take out the black seeds, discard the green shells. powder the cardamom seeds, peppercorns and fennel seeds in mortar & pestle. i cannot stress enough how important it is to buy whole spices and powder only when needed, they last so much longer and taste so much stronger.
+3. As the plums are softening in the pot, prepare the spices.
+Break open the cardamom pods, take out the black seeds, and discard the green shells.
+Powder the cardamom seeds, peppercorns and fennel seeds in mortar and pestle.
+I cannot stress enough how important it is to buy whole spices and powder only when needed, they last so much longer and taste so much stronger.

-4. when the plums have softened keep the heat on low and add the ground spices, bay leaves (please make sure they are not old and you can actually smell the sweet spice of bay – otherwise you might as well add a couple of post-it sheets) and the sugar. keep the heat on low until the sugar dissolves and then turn up the heat and bring to the boil.
+4. When the plums have softened, keep the heat on low and add the ground spices, bay leaves (please make sure they are not old and you can actually smell the sweet spice of bay – otherwise you might as well add a couple of Post-It notes) and the sugar.
+Keep the heat on low until the sugar dissolves and then turn up the heat and bring to a boil.

 Latest Kitchen Guides